 For example, since its inception in 2008, the iShares Core Conservative Allocation ETF has generated average annualized returns of 5.91% per year.
 This translates into total returns of 101%.
 The expense ratio on this multi asset fund is even more competitive at just 0.25% annually.

-3. Invesco Variable Rate Preferred ETF – Best Multi Asset Fund UK for High-Grade Bonds
+3. Invesco Variable Rate Preferred ETF

-The Invesco Variable Rate Preferred ETF is a multi asset fund that will be popular to those that seek regular income in the form of bonds.
+The Invesco Variable Rate Preferred ETF is a multi asset fund that will be popular with those that seek regular income in the form of bonds.
 Although this multi asset fund also holds a collection of hybrid securities that track traditional equities – much of the portfolio consists of bonds issued by US corporations.

 For example, there are high-grade bonds issued by the likes of JPMorgan Chase, General Electric, Wells Fargo, BP, Bank of America, GMAC Capital, and more.
 Breaking this multi asset fund down further, the portfolio is heavily investing in the financial and banking sectors – with a 76% weighting.